-Food Security and Climate Change - Agricultural Development
+Food Security and Climate Change, Galapagos

 We launched a cooperation with the Provincial Government of the Galapagos (the state government) in October 2017 that seeks to provide agricultural support to improve food security and reduce carbon footprint.